P.I.E.C.E.S. is a logical strategy for tacking the huge but hugely rewarding task of assembling a systematic review.

 - Promote your published systematic review to the scientific and medical communities.
 You’ve worked hard to advance the knowledge base—ensure that all interested parties know that your review is available!

-Dr Dean Meyer has a background in environmental science with a specialist interest in toxicology and public health.
+Dr. Dean Meyer is a Board-certified Editor in the Life Sciences (ELS).
+She has a background in environmental science with a specialist interest in toxicology and public health.
 Her doctoral research work focused on molecular mechanisms of metal detoxification in an invertebrate model.
 Her other research interests include the mechanisms of toxicity and disease causation, and the occupational sources of xenobiotics and their physiological effects.